MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-data.md

 - LiveConnect mode
 - Push mode

 The following diagram illustrates the different data flows, based on storage mode.
 The most significant point is that only Import mode datasets require a source data refresh.
 They require refresh because only this type of dataset imports data from its data sources, and the imported data might be updated on a regular or ad-hoc basis.
 DirectQuery datasets and datasets in LiveConnect mode to Analysis Services don't import data; they query the underlying data source with every user interaction.
-Datasets in push mode don't access any data sources directly but expect you to push the data into Power BI.
-Dataset refresh requirements vary depending on the storage mode/dataset type.
+Semantic models in push mode don't access any data sources directly but expect you to push the data into Power BI.
+Semantic model refresh requirements vary depending on the storage mode/dataset type.

 ![Storage modes and dataset types](media/refresh-data/storage-modes-dataset-types-diagram.png)

-#### Datasets in Import mode
+#### Semantic models in Import mode

 Power BI imports the data from the original data sources into the dataset.
 Power BI report and dashboard queries submitted to the dataset return results from the imported tables and columns.
 You might consider such a dataset a point-in-time copy.
 Because Power BI copies the data, you must refresh the dataset to fetch changes from the underlying data sources.